Pre-schools

-The nursery school is the first stage of schooling.
+The pre-school is the first stage of schooling.
 There, children are nurtured through a creative and encouraging approach.

 In Iceland, new laws on integrate services for the well-being of children take effect.
 They are to ensure that children and parents have ready access to the services they need and receive the right support at the right time, from the right people.